joeyjira/tellTales/README.md

 ### Hello World

-The Hello World page has a search bar that filters feeds in real time.
+The Hello World page has a search bar that filters sources in real time.
 The search is handled in the frontend using javascript that matches to the category and name of the source.

 <img src="http://res.cloudinary.com/llventioll/image/upload/v1501275695/live_search_s50f6z.gif" width="800px">